Brillo Pad: Production

 Brillo is manufactured in London, Ohio.

 Brillo Basics

 In December 2019, Innovative Brands, a division of International Wholesale, agreed to a licensing agreement with Armaly Brands to launch Brillo Basics, a line of household cleaning products.

 In art

-The most famous example of Brillo in pop art is works by Andy Warhol in 1964.
-Warhol did artwork on boxes with the 1960s Brillo logo.
+The most famous use of Brillo in Pop Art is Andy Warhol's Brillo Boxes, which debuted in 1964 and reproduced the 1960s Brillo logo on sculptural box forms.

-In 1970 Harlan Ellison and Ben Bova published a short story about a robot policeman titled "Brillo".
+In 1970, Harlan Ellison and Ben Bova published a short story about a robot policeman titled "Brillo".
 The title was a pun by Bova as a robot policeman could be referred to as metal fuzz.